 You can find below an example of invoice, its details along with comments to help you understand each cost line.

 If you continue to activate more SIMs in the next month, they will first consume in the bundle corresponding to their offer.
-As usual, once the bundle size is reached, overages will be charged.
+As usual, once the pool size is reached, overages will be charged.

 For each SIM activated on a test ready mode offer, you will be charged for an extra TRM activation fee at the time the SIM will switch from Test Ready to Active.
 The extra TRM activation fee is a one time charge per SIM.